 Buy Used Texbooks/Buy Online Versions

-Textbooks will likely become your childs best friend as they travel through their college years.
-Important, yet not-so affordable, these necessities can be purchased used or in online format for a much lower cost.
+Textbooks will likely become your child’s best friend as he or she navigates college.
+Important, yet not-so affordable, these necessities can be purchased used or in an electronic format for a much lower cost.
 Avoid the school bookstore and shop online whenever possible to save significantly!

 Get a Job On Campus

 Of course, you dont want to overwhelm your student, but it is important that they help out however possible.
-Whether they participate in a work study or work part-time off campus, this is a great way to earn cash and learn time management skills and responsibility that is important as they grow from teen to adult.
+Whether they participate in a work-study program or work part-time off campus, this is a great way to earn cash, learn time management skills, and become more responsible as they grow from teen to adult.

 Use Public Transportation

 While your student may whine and moan about going without a car, they may thank you later as they experience significant savings.
-Walking, carpooling, and the taking bus are great ways to save on gas and upkeep that would come with having a vehicle on campus — not to mention astronomical parking pass fees.
+Walking, carpooling, and the taking bus are great ways to save on gas and the maintenance costs that come with having a vehicle on campus — not to mention astronomical parking pass fees.

 Take Advantage of Student ID Savings

 The student ID is a great source of savings!
 From shopping to food and entertainment, you may be surprised at how many places accept this form of identification as a tool for discounts.
-The school website should have information on the many places where the ID can be used and the discount you can receive as a result.
+Your student’s school website should have information on the many places where the ID can be used and the discounts you can receive as a result.